Here's how Rome High students feel about the possible dual enrollment cuts

 There are 170 students that take a cosmetology course at Rome High School.
-The cosmetology program is possible thanks to dual enrollment through Georgia Northwestern Technical College.
-According to principal Eric Holland, it's one of the largest groups at the high school that takes advantage of dual enrollment.
+The program is possible thanks to dual enrollment through Georgia Northwestern Technical College.
+According to Principal Eric Holland, it’s one of the largest groups at the school that takes advantage of program.

-If the students in it take 30 cosmetology credits, they can graduate high school with a shampoo license.
-After that, they have the option to finish their cosmetology license at GNTC, and some of the students are hopeful they can use that to start a business.
+If the students take 30 cosmetology credits, they can graduate high school with a shampoo license.
+After that, they have the option of finishing their cosmetology license at GNTC, and some of the students are hopeful they can use that to start a business.

 The dream

-“I always liked doing makeup,” she said.
+“I always liked doing makeup,” Valenzuela said.
 “I was pretty good at it.
 That’s why I was excited to take this course.”

 Now, thanks to the program, Adrianna not only knows how to do hair.
-She, along with her other classmates, also are skilled in make-up and can do nails.
-This is a skill that Holly Amerman, the College Technical and Agricultural Education director for Rome City Schools sees as a plus for Rome.
+She, along with her other classmates, is skilled in makeup and can also do nails.
+This is a skill that Holly Amerman, the College Technical and Agricultural Education Director for Rome City Schools sees as a plus for Rome.

-“With the movie industry increasing in the area, these are skills the students will be able to use,” she said.
+“With the movie industry increasing in the area, these are skills the students will be able to use,” Amerman said.

 What is HB444?

 HB444 has seen its share of anger and not much excitement from school officials in Rome and Floyd County.
-The bill, introduced by state House Representative Bert Reeves in Marietta, seeks to curb the massive amount of growth dual enrollment has seen in the last few years.
-It was just removed from the table in the General Assembly’s Senate Higher Education committee.
+The bill, introduced by State House Representative Bert Reeves, R-Marietta, seeks to curb the massive amount of growth dual enrollment has seen in the last few years.
+It was just removed from the table in the General Assembly’s Senate Higher Education Committee.

 “Some of these students don’t have the GPA for HOPE,” she said.
 Those students, if they wanted to continue dual enrollment, would have to figure out how they would pay for their dual enrollment hours.